formkiq/docs.formkiq.com/docs/tutorials/ruleset.md

 * A text editor or IDE - for example [IntelliJ IDEA](https://www.jetbrains.com/idea/download)

-* Access to a FormKiQ PRO / Enterprise installation
+* Access to a FormKiQ Advanced/Enterprise installation

 * The `HttpApiUrl` found on the CloudFormation Outputs tab